hand stencil emoji alexandra crouwers prehistoric emoji unicode proposal 2021

 In the Fall of 2019 all spruce had died, and the forest was cleared.
 The clear-cut transformed into The Plot in my PhD trajectory.

-The Appeal of The Unreal is a working title, referencing the dioramic gaze: an observational method relating to purposeful inaction as action, and radical un-interactivity.
+The Appeal of The Unreal was its previous working title, referencing the dioramic gaze: an observational method relating to purposeful inaction as action, and radical un-interactivity.

 Peer reviewed article for VIS Nordic Journal for Artistic Research issue #6, themed Contagion, published October 2021.
 This Research Catalogue exposition – a multimedia online publishing platform – was awarded 2nd place at the Annual Prize for Excellent Research Catalogue Exposition 2021 by the Society for Artistic Research.
 Language: English.